 Is It Harmful To Feed My Dog Too Much Protein?

-It’s harmful to feed your dog a diet consisting of nothing but protein; it’ll prevent your canine friend from getting the full range of nutrients they need.
-Also, entirely meat-based diets can be hard on your dog’s kidneys.
-If you’re giving your four-legged friend commercial dog food, you don’t have to worry about too much protein in their diet.
-Make sure to look for food with an animal-based protein such as whole chicken, duck, or beef listed first on the ingredient list to ensure your dog gets their protein from high-quality bioavailable sources.
+Generally, if you’re giving your four-legged friend commercial dog food, you don’t have to worry about too much protein in their diet.
+Make sure to look for food with an animal-based protein such as whole chicken, duck, or beef listed first on the ingredient list to ensure your dog gets their protein from high-quality bioavailable sources that provide all the nutrients they need.